jgscott/ECO395M/syllabus.md

 ## Lectures

-Lectures will take place online, via Zoom, at the regularly scheduled time of 11 AM US Central time on Mondays and Wednesdays.
-"Live" attendance (i.e. in real time) is strongly encouraged, but not required.
-The main benefit of real-time attendance is that you'll get a chance to ask questions as we go along.
-Join live and/or watch recordings of prior lectures via the Zoom tab on our course's Canvas page.
+Lectures will take place in person starting from the week of January 31st.
+For the first two weeks of class, we will meet via Zoom.
+You can access the video stream via Canvas, by clicking on the Zoom tab in the left sidebar.

 ## Software